Garnier Is Officially Leaping Bunny-Certified

-Garnier, one of the biggest and most recognizable beauty brands in the world, just announced that all of its products are now 100% cruelty-free and have been designated Leaping Bunny-certified.
+Garnier, one of the biggest and most recognisable beauty brands in the world, just announced that all of its products are now 100% cruelty-free and have been designated Leaping Bunny-certified.

 This is an important milestone for the beauty industry at large, showing a concerted effort by a mass brand to look inward, investigate their supply chain, and rectify any instances of animal testing.
 In recent history, the only comparable effort we've seen is in the case of CoverGirl, which became officially Leaping Bunny-certified back in 2018.

-In terms of Garnier's certification, this news means that now, every single one of the brand's skin-care and hair products you grab at the drugstore — be it the pink-capped Micellar Water or a bottle of Fructis Sleek and Shine Shampoo — will have the Leaping Bunny logo, proving it's been formulated in accordance with the purity standards set in place by Cruelty Free International.
+In terms of Garnier's certification, this news means that now, every single one of the brand's skincare and hair products you grab on the high street — be it the pink-capped Micellar Water or a bottle of Fructis Sleek and Shine Shampoo — will have the Leaping Bunny logo, proving it's been formulated in accordance with the purity standards set in place by Cruelty Free International.

 Advertisement